camillesalvador/akafred.github.io/_posts/2014-12-10-simple-monitoring-of-web-sites.markdown

 ---
 layout: post
 title:  "Simple monitoring of web sites"
-dek:    "Uptime monitoring using UptimeRobot – in 60 mins or less"
+dek:    "Uptime monitoring using UptimeRobot – in under 60 mins"
 lede:   "If you haven't got uptime monitoring on your site, there really is no excuse as you can set up something with minimal effort and free of charge."
 date:   2014-12-10 23:00:00
 categories: devops monitoring